 The Corewell Health – Grand Rapids/Michigan State University Colon and Rectal Surgery Fellowship is a one-year ACGME accredited program that accepts two fellows each year.
-The program began within the Ferguson Clinic, founded in 1929.
-Throughout the course of the year, fellows work closely with the colon and rectal surgery faculty and advanced practice providers, as well as rotating general surgery residents and medical students.
+The program began within the Ferguson Clinic, founded in 1929 and its legacy of training and education continues.
+Throughout the course of the year, fellows work closely with the colon and rectal surgery faculty and advanced practice providers (APPs), as well as rotating general surgery residents and medical students.
 Our program is committed to providing a broad clinical experience with an emphasis on academics and research.
 With quality and safety at the forefront, fellows will learn to understand the ever-evolving disease processes, technological advances and multidisciplinary approaches to disease management.

 Hello!
 Thank you for your interest in our fellowship program.
-Colon and rectal surgery training is a long-standing tradition at Spectrum Health.
-In 1929, the Ferguson Clinic was founded and has continued and evolved into the Spectrum Health colon and rectal surgery fellowship program, in partnership with Michigan State University School of Human Medicine.
+Colon and rectal surgery training is a long-standing tradition at Corewell Health in West Michigan.
+In 1929, the Ferguson Clinic was founded and has continued and evolved into the Corewell Health-Grand Rapids/Michigan State University colon and rectal surgery fellowship program, in partnership with Michigan State University School of Human Medicine.

 As the program director, I am proud of the training and mentorship that fellows receive from our faculty and staff.
 There are nine board certified faculty with very diverse training backgrounds that help provide an enriching environment during fellowship training.
 There are four dedicated colorectal surgery advanced practice providers (APPs) that assist with Interdisciplinary Rounds, patient care updates and discharge planning.

 The fellowship program is a one-year ACGME accredited program which accepts two fellows every year.
-The broad and diverse clinical encounters occur at Spectrum Health Blodgett Hospital and Spectrum Health Butterworth Hospital.
+The broad and diverse clinical encounters occur at Corewell Health Blodgett Hospital (part of Corewell Health Grand Rapids Hospitals) and Corewell Health Butterworth Hospital (part of Corewell Health Grand Rapids Hospitals).
 Throughout the year, general surgery residents rotate on the service as well as Michigan State University medical students; therefore, there are many teaching opportunities.

 Strengths of the program include the balance of clinical experiences, both in and out of the operating room, research opportunities and a very diverse patient population.
 Fellowship training includes a broad operative experience, abundant endoscopy time and office hours available daily.
 The Ferguson Clinic is well known for anorectal diseases and treatment, and there is also an abundance of operative experiences with intra-abdominal and pelvic procedures as well as endoscopic procedures.
 We offer a large amount of minimally invasive procedures, both laparoscopic and robotic, with progressive autonomy for the fellows.
 The graduates of the program have consistently become competent surgeons and have secured both academic and private practice jobs.